- Sexual Content

 In retrospect I am really not sure why I kept reading - it has this flow to things that just keeps you in.

 But.
 This story really opened my eyes in terms of conversation.
-They feel natural and a bit staged.
+They feel a bit staged.
 But more because of how good the flow is and not about how much information is given.

 To me it reads as a cringy dubbed over Chinese comedy action movie, and I kind of like that.
 The dialogue seems off when I read it but it does paint a picture in my head of a young jackie chan, if jackie chan's character was a shit head.
 I will see where it goes but I'm out if there is a ton of badly written sex scenes.